deckhouse/deckhouse/testing/cloud_layouts/README.md

 ### If something went wrong, and a CI job became canceled/failed.

-Example for Yandex.Cloud, but it is also suitable for other clouds:
+Example for Yandex Cloud, but it is also suitable for other clouds:
 ```bash
 docker run \
   -ti \